tomrusteze/esphome-esp-now/README.md

 - Put the lib folder in you esphome folder.
 - Take the two examples and put them in your esphome folder.
 - Change the data in the examples, such that they are correct for your devices
   - First of all, you need to determine the WiFi channel of the Access Point.
-You can download an app such as [WiFi Analyzer](https://play.google.com/store/apps/details?id=com.farproc.wifi.analyzer&hl=nl&gl=US) to determine the WiFi channel of the hub.
+You can either download an app such as [WiFi Analyzer](https://play.google.com/store/apps/details?id=com.farproc.wifi.analyzer&hl=nl&gl=US) to determine the WiFi channel of the hub or look at the logs from any esphome device.
+These will show to what channel your node is connected.
 Then, make sure that your node always connects to this Access Point, see the esphome [documentation](https://esphome.io/components/wifi.html#connecting-to-multiple-networks).
-  - Now configure the light node to also connect to this access point using the substitution:
+  - Now configure the light node to also connect to this WiFi channel using the substitution:
 ```
 substitutions:
   devicename: ball_1